 - Stair gates at the top and bottom of the stairs

 - Door stops to stop her trapping her fingers

 - Be aware of baby being too near hot radiators

 - Remove tablecloth to stop baby pulling it off

 - Remove bathroom objects baby can reach and keep shower door closed

 - Lock kitchen cupboards and leave one open with baby-safe items in (this is a great distraction for them)

 - Move breakable objects to a high shelf

 - Move pet items out of reach e.g. water bowl, toys, pet food

 Crawling is a skill that your baby will develop in their own time.
-Encourage them and give them opportunities to practise this new skill, but don’t worry if they are not ready for it yet.
-As for reflux, it does improve.
+Encourage them and give them opportunities to practice this new skill, but don’t worry if they are not ready for it yet.
+The reflux will improve.
 There will be days when you realise the baby hasn’t vomited on anything and you have both managed to wear the same outfit all day.
 When the reflux improves your baby will be happier to do tummy time, rolling and crawling because it will be more comfortable for them.